 What to serve with lamb kofta

 In the Middle East, you’ll most often see kofta served with an assortment of breads, salads, pickled vegetables, and sauces or dips.
+You can make this lamb kofta kebab recipe into a well-rounded meal by adding various garnishes and sides along with them.
 Here are a few options (choose one or two or offer them all as part of a lavish Middle Eastern feast):

 - Pita bread or Middle Eastern flatbread